Steven-matos/discord-rsvp-bot/README.md

 - The bot needs these permissions in the event channel:
   - Send Messages
   - Embed Links
+  - Manage Messages (to delete previous posts before creating new ones)
 - Ask a server admin to grant these permissions to the bot
 - The specific user ID (300157754012860425) has access to all admin commands regardless of role